 While the park is utilitarian, it offers full-service sites for over 50 RVs.
 Liberty RV additionally has WiFi, 24-hour security, full restrooms with hot showers, and a restaurant and bar.
 While camping in the park, keep an eye out for a view of the Statue of Liberty.
 You can see the back of her facing into the harbor.

 2. Eagle Tree RV Park, near Seattle

 The burgeoning city of Seattle is not the easiest place to find an RV park.
 If you want to be close to the Space Needle and the hotbed of Amazon, you will have to go out a bit.
 But it’s not so bad since you will find yourself near the charming Norwegian community of Poulsbo.

 Eagle Tree RV Park is open year round and includes 88 full hookup sites including spaces for big rigs.
 The park is right on the bus line, but it’s also a short drive to the Bainbridge Island ferry terminal for a quick 30 minute boat ride into downtown Seattle.
-Eagle Tree is also a Good Sam Club and Escapees RV Club member.
+Eagle Tree is also an Escapees RV Club member.